cognitivegears/depgate/README.md

 - export GITHUB_TOKEN and/or GITLAB_TOKEN to raise rate limits for provider API calls.

-See detailed design in [docs/repository-integration.md](docs/repository-integration.md:1) and architecture in [docs/provider-architecture.md](docs/provider-architecture.md:1).

 ## OpenSourceMalware Integration

 DepGate includes optional integration with the OpenSourceMalware.com API for malicious package detection.
 This integration: